Sadik193/CSE327_Project./README.md

 # Function & Specialty

 For User:
-View and search all the available gyms in an area
+View and search all the available gyms in an area,
-Buy Equipment / Products
+Buy Equipment / Products,
-Buy Membership Package
+Buy Membership Package,
-Set Own Workout Plan
+Set Own Workout Plan,
-Assigning the trainer personally
+Assigning the trainer personally,
-Update their full account
+Update their full account.

 For Admin:
-Admin can manage the whole system
+Admin can manage the whole system,
-Set up a profile with different details
+Set up a profile with different details,
-Add member's details to his database
+Add member's details to his database,
-Upload Products
+Upload Products,
-Can send notice
+Can send notice,
-Manage trainer
+Manage trainer.